Text messaging provides an opportunity to improve health knowledge, behaviors, and clinical outcomes, particularly among hard to reach populations.

 TXT4Tots is a library of short, evidence-based messages focused on nutrition and physical activity.
 The library is targeted to parents and caregivers of children, ages 1-5 years, and is available in English and Spanish.
 Content for the messages was derived from American Academy of Pediatrics (AAP) Bright Futures: Guidelines for Health Supervision of Infants, Children and Adolescents, which uses a development-based approach to address children’s health needs in the context of family and community.

 The TXT4Tots library of messages were developed under a cooperative agreement between HRSA and the American Academy of Pediatrics (AAP) under Grant Award U04MC07853.
 HRSA reserves a royalty-free, non-exclusive and irrevocable right to reproduce, publish, or otherwise use the Libraries for Federal purposes, and to authorize others to do so.
 Before you download, see our End User Agreement and Frequently Asked Questions.

 The library works for cell phone text messaging and much more.
 For ideas, see

 Text4baby is a free mobile health education service that provides pregnant women and new moms with an infant less than one year of age with free, evidence-based, brief health messages.
 Dads, grandparents, and other caregivers can sign up as well.

 The free text messages provide tips on subjects including breastfeeding, car seat safety, developmental milestones, emotional well being, exercise and fitness, immunizations, labor and delivery, nutrition, prenatal care, safe sleep, and stop smoking.
 The text messages also provide 1-800 numbers and other resources to learn more.

-Text4baby is an education campaign of the National Healthy Mothers, Healthy Babies Coalition.
+Text4baby is an education campaign of ZERO TO THREE.
 HRSA is one of more than 1000 partners encouraging women to take advantage of this free service.